nephio-project/docs/content/en/docs/neo-porch/5_architecture_and_components/repositories/_index.md

 - Avoid overly large repositories
 - Use directory filtering to limit package scope
 - Monitor sync performance and adjust schedules accordingly

+---

+*OCI repository support is experimental and may not have full feature parity with Git repositories.